BuildYourBook/buildyourbook.github.io/_posts/2022-01-21-Skills-Network-Stories.md

 These three will make for a more satisfying career.
 If you wait until the stars align to do all three, you will never get to do it.

-Ironically, the small investments you make in all 3 today will save you a lot more energy, time,  and freedom in the long run.
+Ironically, the small investments you make in all 3 today will save you a lot more energy, time,  and sanity in the long run.

 What have you done today to invest in all three?